xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

     - Extract the control letter from the input string

 4. **Extract Core Number**:
-    - For NIF: Extract the 8 digits
+    - For DNI: Extract the 8 digits
     - For NIE: Extract the transformed numeric NIE letter along with the 7 digits

 5. **Perform Remainder Calculation**: